alexbennett/JustAFK/README.md

 Installation
 ============

-To install **JustAFK**, simply drop the [JustAFK.jar](http://dev.bukkit.org/) file into your server's plugin directory and reload!
+To install **JustAFK**, simply drop the JustAFK.jar file into your server's plugin directory and reload!
 A configuration file will be automatically created which you can edit to fine-tune your own installation.

+Download the JAR on the Bukkit Dev project page [located here](http://dev.bukkit.org/server-mods/justafk/).

 Features
 ========